 Private Guide in Japan: How to choose the Right English-speaking Guide

-We, at Kanpai, have been collecting and publishing information on how to prepare and enjoy trips in Japan for a long time, and we are aware that there are as many ways to appreciate Japan as there are travelers.
+We, at Kanpai, have been collecting and publishing helpful information on how to prepare and enjoy trips to Japan for a long time, and we are aware that there are as many different ways to appreciate Japan as there are types of travelers.

-Additionally, our community is made of members who like searching for the most precise information and share good visit tips, especially on Kotaete, our community space.
+Additionally, our community is made of members who like searching for the most accurate information and share relatable visit tips, especially on Kotaete, our community forum space.

 What are the benefits of hiring a tour guide in Japan?

-Even with a thorough preparation, one of the best ways to enjoy a travel is to be accompanied by a local Japanese and English-speaking guide.
+Even with thorough preparation, one of the best ways to enjoy a trip is to be accompanied by a local Japanese and English-speaking guide.

-Many simple reasons are in favor to hiring a guide:
+Many simple reasons are in favor of hiring a guide:

-- Tour guides know how to make you enjoy the visit to the fullest: They know the places to discover (sometimes hidden from tourists), uninteresting or overrated places, and shortcuts to optimize your time of visits and see as much as possible;
+- Tour guides facilitate to make your visits enjoyable to the fullest: They know the places to discover (sometimes hidden from tourists), uninteresting or overrated places, and shortcuts to optimize your time of visits and see as much as possible;

-- Having a guide makes the visit comfortable, as there is no need to worry about the itinerary;
+- Having a guide makes the visit comfortable, as there is no need to worry about logistics or the itinerary;

-- Polyglot expatriates or Japanese guides offer an exceptional experience sharing their insiders' knowledge of Japan with you and can act as interpreters with locals on the spot.
+- Polyglot expats or Japanese guides offer an exceptional experience sharing their sharp insight of Japan with you and can act as interpreters while interacting with locals on the spot.

-With the good guide, it is really possible to save time (and money!).
+With a good guide, it really is possible to save time, stress, and money!

 Select your guide